i-like-robots/lionel/README.md

 ## Installation

 This is a [Node.js] module available through the [npm] registry.
-Before installing, download and install Node.js.
 Node.js 8 or newer is required.
 If you are unsure what Node.js version is installed you can check using this command:

 ```sh
 node --version
 ```

-If Node.js is not installed correctly you should follow [these instructions], otherwise you can continue with the installation:
+If Node.js is not installed or you do not have a supported versioned installed you should follow [these instructions], otherwise you can continue with the installation:

 ```sh
 npm install -g lionel